-\MyPara{SLO attainment vs. SLO requirements.} The middle row of Figure~\ref{fig:slo-comparison} illustrates the attainment when we set different SLO targets.
+\MyPara{SLO attainment vs. SLO requirements.} The middle row of Figure~\ref{fig:slo-comparison} shows the attainment across different SLO targets.
 As SLO scales up, \tool quickly achieves 99\% TTFT and TPOT attainment.
-Specifically, it reaches 99\% TTFT and TPOT attainment at SLO scales of 20 and 22 on the Hyperbolic trace, and 10 and 3 on the Arena-Chat trace.
-In contrast, no baseline achieves 99\% TTFT attainment even at the largest SLO scale in this experiment, and their attainment rates do not significantly improve as the scale increases.
-Among the baselines, \muxp achieves the best TTFT performance, reaching 84.79\% and 67.22\% attainment at the largest SLO scale.
-This gap is primarily from their inflexibility of adapting sharing policies to dynamic workloads.
-The TPOT attainment of all systems increases rapidly as the SLO scale grows.
-Static partitioning achieves 99\% attainment on Hyperbolic trace (scale=26), while QLM reaches 99\% on Arena-Chat trace (scale=3.5).
-This is because TPOT is less sensitive to memory contention compared to TTFT.
-We also observe that the Hyperbolic trace requires higher SLO scales due to its more bursty and heavier request patterns.
+In contrast, no baseline achieves 99\% TTFT attainment even on the largest SLO scale in this experiment, and their attainment rates do not improve significantly as the scale increases.
+Among the baselines, \muxp achieves the best TTFT performance, reaching 84.79\% and 67.22\% attainment on the largest SLO scale for the two traces.
+The gap to \tool is primarily due to their inflexibility to adapt sharing policies dynamically.
+The TPOT attainment of all systems increases rapidly as the SLO scale grows because TPOT is less sensitive to memory contention.
+We also observe that the Hyperbolic trace requires higher SLO scales due to more bursty and heavier request patterns.

 \MyPara{SLO attainment vs. available GPUs.} Finally, we evaluate performance when provisioning more GPUs.
 We selected 18 models from Table~\ref{tab:models}, representing a mix of popular and tail models with diverse load variability.
 To fully test the flexibility of our scheduling strategy, we included models of varying sizes from 1B to 8B, all of which fit within a single 80GB GPU.
 This setup enables a wide range of model-sharing combinations across GPUs.
 As shown in Figure~\ref{fig:slo-comparison} (last row), \tool achieves 99\% TTFT and TPOT attainment using only four and five GPUs on the two traces, respectively, demonstrating its effectiveness in improving cost-efficiency while maintaining performance.
 In comparison, all baselines fail to reach 99\% TTFT attainment even with eight GPUs, and only a few baselines achieve 99\% TPOT attainment when seven or eight GPUs are provisioned.